SamirTalwar/smoke/README.md

 Currently, Smoke is in alpha, and as such is not packaged.
 You can use it with your own projects by downloading the [*smoke* binary][bin/smoke] and the [LICENSE][] file and committing them with your code, or adding this repository as a Git submodule and committing the reference.

+The *smoke* binary requires Ruby 1.9.3 or greater.
+It does not require any additional gems.

 Smoke is distributed under [the MIT license][the MIT license].

 [bin/smoke]: https://raw.githubusercontent.com/SamirTalwar/Smoke/master/bin/smoke